yangsha/snake/README.md

 # snake
-This is a game for individual person;
+This is a game for single person;
 Some relevant technologies:react+canves,redux,immutable;